laxnumber13/pingpong-Python/README.md

 # pingpong-Python

-a little app written with python3.4/tkinter to manage pingpong scores and stats using a MongoDB database
+a little app written with python3.4 using the tkinter module, to manage ping pong scores and stats using a MongoDB database

 requires Python to run the scripts